Hola! Dan O’Beirne here in Madrid, Spain.

 In my post, I will offer suggestions to enjoy some of the world famous artistic highlight of Spain.

-For brevity, this post will focus on art and culture of Madrid and Barcelona but there are amazing, smaller, art collections on display in some of the Spanish regional leading cities.
-This includes Seville (Sevilla), Malaga, and Córdoba in southern Spain’s Andalucia regions.
-And let’s not forget Valencia, Caceres and Bilbao as well!
+For brevity, this post will focus on art and culture of Madrid, Barcelona and Seville.
+But make no mistake, there are amazing, smaller, art collections on display in some of the Spanish regional leading cities.
+This includes Bilbao, Valladolid, Malaga, and Córdoba in southern Spain’s Andalucia regions.
+And let’s not forget Valencia, Caceres and Merida as well.

 Ok, let’s jump into this…

 While Barcelona is more fashionable according to the media, in my experience living here for 10+ years most Madrid art-loving residents would not change cities.
 The reason is as the capitol of the former Spanish world empire, this was the center of wealth, royalty and power.
 As such, world-class artists enjoy being paid well.
 And as the gold was flowing into Seville and then Madrid, they were paid well to regale the elite of Spain with fine art, especially during the peak of Spain’s colonial power.

 Madrid, offer a vibrant tapestry of artistic wonders and treasures for art enthusiasts.
 Delve into the Prado Museum’s hallowed halls, where masterpieces by Goya, Velázquez, and El Greco transport you through centuries of Spanish art.
 Embrace the Reina Sofía’s transformative power, where Picasso’s poignant “Guernica” and Dalí’s dreamlike creations ignite imaginations.